There’s nothing quite like losing your job. It’s a massive confidence blow!

 I think I got that attitude from my grandmother but it really saved my ass.

-What to do when the plan isn’t working
+What to do when the plan isn’t working?

 It may take more time.
 It may take stepping into a different position first.
 It may take a professional pivot.

 Or you may end up working at a ski resort or waiting tables just to pay the bills.
 You know what?
 Who cares.
+F’ck it as Mark Manson says.

 Humility is ALWAYS a good thing.
 It shows us parts of ourselves that we otherwise avoid.

-You will have bad days
+You will have bad days but You WILL get through them!

 I’ll never forget when my good friend Jaco (names have been changed) told me that he felt sorry for me because he’s never ever had to apply for a job.